Thunder win 7th straight, roll past Heat 118-102

 HOME WOES

-The Heat fell to 11-15 at home, matching their total home losses from the entire 2017-18 season.
-Miami has dropped three straight at home, all by double digits — its second such streak this season alone.
+The Heat fell to 11-15 at home, matching their home loss total from last season.
+Miami has dropped three straight at home, all by double digits.

 UP NEXT